 If you book via self-selection, you usually can view select information about others who have booked the same property to give you a better idea about your future flatmates.

 If you decide to share your information with us, you will be asked if you want to set up a personal profile.
 The profile includes your screen name, your age, gender, and a brief profile about you.
 Usually, this will consist of peoples interests.
 Some examples are: whether they are clean and tidy,/If they stay up late,/If they are social.
 It’s entirely up to you what you share in this section.

 This part of the process is optional, and if you decide not to share your profile, the other applicants will see 'Occupied' against the room you choose.

 Once self-selection closes, we’ll ask for your preferences.
 Your preferences tell us information about which location/room type you prefer.
-You only have to provide us with four different options.
+You only have to provide us with three different options.

 We’ll then look to place you in a room based on the information you have provided; we’ll always try to match you with your highest preferences in terms of room type, subject to availability.